AGM-65 Maverick: Development

 Another major development was the AGM-65D, which employed an imaging infrared (IIR) seeker.
 By imaging on radiated heat, the IIR is all-weather operable as well as showing improved performance in acquiring and tracking the hot engines, such as in tanks and trucks, that were to be one of its major missions.
 The seekerhead mechanically scanned the scene over a nitrogen-cooled 4-by-4 pixel array using a series of mirrored facets machined into the inner surface of the ring-shaped main gyroscope.
 The five-year development period of the AGM-65D started in 1977 and ended with the first delivery to the USAF in October 1983.
 The version received initial operating capability in February 1986.

 The AGM-65F is a hybrid Maverick combining the AGM-65D's IIR seeker with the warhead and propulsion components of the AGM-65E.
 Deployed by the United States Navy (USN), the AGM-65F is optimized for maritime strike roles.
 The first AGM-65F launch from the P-3C took place in 1989, and in 1994, the USN awarded Unisys a contract to integrate the version with the P-3C.
 Meanwhile, Hughes produced the AGM-65G, which essentially has the same guidance system as the D, with some software modifications that track larger targets.

-In the mid-1990s to early 2000s, there were several ideas of enhancing the Maverick's potential.
+In the mid-1990s to early 2000s, there were several ideas for enhancing the Maverick's potential.
 Among them was the stillborn plan to incorporate the Maverick millimeter wave active radar homing, which can determine the exact shape of a target.
 Another study called "Longhorn Project" was conducted by Hughes, and later Raytheon following the absorption of Hughes into Raytheon, looked into a Maverick version equipped with turbojet engines instead of rocket motors.
 The "Maverick ER", as it was dubbed, would have a "significant increase in range" compared to the Maverick's current range of 25 km.
 The proposal was abandoned, but if the Maverick ER had entered production, it would have replaced the AGM-119B Penguin carried on the MH-60R.

 The most modern versions of the Maverick are the AGM-65H/K, which were in production as of 2007.
 The AGM-65H was developed by coupling the AGM-65B with a charge-coupled device (CCD) seeker optimized for desert operations and which has three times the range of the original TV-sensor; a parallel USN program aimed at rebuilding AGM-65Fs with newer CCD seekers resulted in the AGM-65J.
 The AGM-65K, meanwhile, was developed by replacing the AGM-65G's IR guidance system with an electro-optical television guidance system.